MrDamienJones/ArchitecturalDecisionRecords-Public-Markdown/ADR-WorkAndAcademia-DataAndAnalytics/ADRPUB-WAA-DAA-0001-MedallionArchitectureAdoption-Latest.md

 <br>

 ## Dates
+2023-01-12: Minor changes to wording.

 2023-01-11: Status = Live.

 2023-01-06: Status = Dev.

 ---
 ## Context
-Most of my ETLs have been done as a single Python script.
-These can end up being hundreds of lines long, obfuscates what is being done and can be difficult to review, troubleshoot and maintain.
+Most of my ETLs to date have been written as a single Python script.
+These can end up being hundreds of lines long, which hides what is being done and can be difficult to review, troubleshoot and maintain.

 <br>